christianautom8/ai-sop-execution-engine/README.md

 ---

-## Current Progress
+## Project Status

+**Version:** v1.0

-The foundation of the workflow has been completed.
+The initial version of the AI SOP Execution Engine has been completed.

-Completed modules:

-- Webhook Trigger
-- Data Normalization
-- Required Field Validation
+Current implementation includes:

-- Client ID Generation
+- Client intake automation
+- AI-assisted client assessment
+- Dynamic onboarding workflow routing
+- Enterprise onboarding workflow
+- SMB onboarding workflow
+- Startup onboarding workflow
+- CRM automation
+- Email notifications
+- Internal task generation
-- Duplicate Detection
+- Activity logging
-- AI Client Summary

-The next phase focuses on department-specific automation for Sales, Operations, Finance, IT, Notifications, and Reporting.
+Future enhancements may expand the workflow to additional business functions such as Finance, IT, Reporting, and post-onboarding automation.

 ---

 ## Purpose

-I built this project to strengthen my skills in workflow automation and operations.
-Instead of creating isolated automations, I wanted to design a workflow that reflects how different business functions can work together through a single automated process.
+I built this project to strengthen my workflow automation and operations skills by designing a business process that reflects how organizations automate client onboarding at scale.

-The project is still being developed, and additional modules will be added over time as the workflow grows.
+Rather than creating isolated automations, I wanted to build a workflow that combines AI, business rules, CRM automation, and operational processes into a single end-to-end onboarding system.